joel-marks/jm/content/_index.md

 ---
-title: "The most effective coaching method"
+title: ""
-description: "Why Solution Focused approaches will work for you."
+description: "Joel Marks - Solution Focused coaching."
 ---

 {{< typeit
   tag=h1
   lifeLike=true
 >}}
-It's just a process.
+Resolute_
 {{< /typeit >}}

-{{< lead >}}No fuss.
-No fancy method.
-No homework.<br>{{< /lead >}}
+{{< lead >}}That feeling you get before everything changes.<br>{{< /lead >}}
 —<br>
-Get quick results with Solution Focused brief coaching.
-In a useful conversation, you will rediscover skills and strategies that that you have used to solve problems before.
-YOU can inspire your own growth, foster resilience and drive positive change.

-I only work with methods that have a good evidence base.
-If you are looking to move forward with something in your life, get in touch to find out more.
+You need quick results.
+You've solved problems before.
+But the change isn't happening. **Here's how to fix it:**

+Forge your own path using 'Resolute,' and gain access to most powerful self-coaching method available

+{{< button href="https://shop.nxtwell.com/resolve" target="_self" >}} Get the course {{< /button >}}

+Or for a more substantial change, get in touch with me directly and we can assess together how to get the best results through personalised coaching.

 {{< button href="contact" target="_self" >}} Book a call {{< /button >}}